Anglo American climbs on $5.4 billion Chile stake sale

-LONDON Global miner Anglo American's (AAL.L) shares rose 4 percent on Thursday after it sold a stake in its southern Chilean copper business for $5.4 billion, a surprise move that signaled an aggressive stance in negotiations with state-owned Codelco.
+LONDON Global miner Anglo American's (AAL.L) shares rose as much as 4 percent Thursday after it sold a stake in its southern Chilean copper business for $5.4 billion (3.3 billion pound), a surprise move that signalled an aggressive stance in negotiations with state-owned Codelco.

+Analysts and investors broadly welcomed the preemptive strike from Anglo -- one of the more conservative players in the sector -- and the high valuation secured, though some fretted that in the long-term Anglo may have damaged ties with the world's largest copper producer and the Chilean government.

-Anglo said on Wednesday it had sold a 24.5 percent stake in Anglo American Sur to Japanede group Mitsubishi Corp (8058.T), valuing the assets at $22 billion and reducing the stake Codelco can buy in January through a long-held option.
+Anglo said late Wednesday that it had sold a 24.5 percent stake in Anglo American Sur to Japanese group Mitsubishi Corp (8058.T), valuing the assets at $22 billion and reducing the stake Codelco can buy in January through a long-held option.

-Codelco -- which before the deal could have taken up to 49 percent in Anglo American Sur -- has said Anglo was undermining its option to take a stake and has signaled it could seek to sue the London-listed miner.
+Codelco -- which before the deal could have taken as much as 49 percent in Anglo American Sur -- has said Anglo was undermining its option to take a stake and has signalled it could seek to sue the London-listed miner.

+Codelco's labour federation said Thursday that it rejected Anglo's attempt to "elude and block the legitimate and legal right of Codelco to buy 49 percent" of AAS.

 "Of course there is a risk (of a courtroom battle).
-But it comes down to what is in the original contract," Collins Stewart analyst John McGloin said, referring to the option contract with Codelco.
+But it comes down to what is in the original contract," Collins Stewart analyst John McGloin said, referring to the option contract, inherited when Anglo bought Anglo American Sur -- then Minera Disputada de Las Condes -- in 2002.

 "I doubt (Anglo) would have taken the steps that they have if they did not feel pretty confident that it was legal and I doubt that Mitsubishi would have stepped up to the plate if they were not confident it would go through."

-Anglo on Thursday reiterated it was wholly confident its move was compliant with the Codelco agreement.
+Anglo Thursday reiterated it was wholly confident its move was compliant with the Codelco agreement.

 Anglo began to meet other parties including Mitsubishi after talks in which it sought to buy out the option failed.